 We all know that it pays off to invest in relations with students.
 We are aware that they must learn the hard art of making choices.
 This, in turn, calls for a change in teaching methods and in the ways we assess our students.
-Only if these elements change can we create a pupil- friendly educational space.
+Only if these elements change can we create a pupil-

 So we know and we realize, but the question we all keep asking is – how to start.
 Our answer is: by withdrawing from power, by transferring power to students.
-By giving up our tools of institutional control and domination over our pupils.
-By treating them as independent subjects, and opening up to their needs and expectations.
+By giving up our tools of

 Stay with us and you will see that withdrawing from power does make a lot of sense.